tytydraco/yessleep/out/Theres_something_making_loud_snapping_sounds_in_the_woods_outside_my_house_I_hired_someone_to_help_me_deal_with_it.md

 [Part 1](https://www.reddit.com/r/nosleep/comments/16z37in/snapping_branches/?utm_source=share&utm_medium=web2x&context=3)

 Now that that's out of the way, I'll pick up from where my situation was left a few days ago.
 After the brief encounter with my would-be home invader, the thing out in the forest seems to have gotten more bold and aggressive.
-For the past four nights I've been having that horrible dream of being chased through the woods in the dark by something unseen, and every morning I wake up feeling like it's just a bit closer to actually catching me each time.
+For the past four nights I've been having that horrible dream of being chased through the woods in the dark by something unseen, and every morning I wake up feeling like it's just a bit closer to actually catching.

 Over all, I've been sleeping less and less.
 Eating less and less.
 The headaches just keep happening, growing in intensity.
 I feel like I'm falling apart.